romainl/vim-qlist/README.md

     xmap <silent> [D <Plug>QlistDefinefromtopvisual
     xmap <silent> ]D <Plug>QlistDefinefromherevisual

-If you want to open (and refresh) the quickfix window each time you do a search (like in the screenshot above) you can add these lines to your `vimrc`:

-    augroup qf
-        autocmd!
-        autocmd QuickFixCmdPost [^l]* cwindow
-        autocmd QuickFixCmdPost    l* lwindow
-    augroup END

 `:help quickfix` is a recommended read if you are unfamiliar with the quickfix feature.

 ## TODO